 Chances are good that you do not have a serious magnesium deficiency.
 However, there are situations where magnesium can get low.
 Certain drugs especially can lower your amounts of magnesium, such as diuretics and certain antibiotics.
 Alcohol may also lower your magnesium levels.

-Researchers are sharply divided on the need for magnesium in migraineurs.
-Most believe that magnesium may play some role in migraine, but some believe that increasing your body's magnesium is THE key in eliminating migraine, even if you don't have a "serious deficiency".
+Most migraine specialists today believe that magnesium may play some role in migraine, but some believe that increasing your body's magnesium is THE key in eliminating migraine, even if you don't have a "serious deficiency".

 You would be wise to make sure you're eating plenty of magnesium-rich foods.
 If your magnesium is very low, your doctor may suggest a supplement or injections, or even intravenous treatment.
 Magnesium migraines treatment is becoming more and more popular with migraine sufferers.